 Our center, located at 438 St. Antoine Street, welcomes guests from 7 a.m. to 11 a.m., Monday – Saturday, providing two nutritious meals, access to hot showers and grooming services, laundry facilities and housing assistance.
 Guests also receive free medical, dental and legal support through rotating clinics.
 Bike repair, haircuts and mail services are also provided.

 The Pope Francis Center maintains a zero-bar entry policy, meaning we serve anyone who seeks our support.
 We do not require identification, paperwork, or screening for drugs or alcohol.
 Within the center, however, violence and drug use are strictly prohibited.

 For many people living on Detroit’s streets, Pope Francis Center is a beacon of help and hope.
-We see the humanity and goodness in everyone who comes through our doors and treat our guests with the dignity God intends for all His children…
+We see the humanity and goodness in everyone who comes through our doors and treat our guests with the dignity God intends for all His children.

-Chronic homelessness is defined as those without a home for at least a year – or repeatedly – while struggling with a disabling condition such as a serious mental illness, substance abuse disorder or physical disability.
+Chronic homelessness is defined as being without a home for at least a year – or repeatedly – while struggling with a disabling condition such as a serious mental illness, substance abuse disorder or physical disability.